DFHack/dfhack/docs/dev/Lua API.rst

 Units module
 ------------

-* ``dfhack.units.isUnitInBox(unit,x1,y1,z1,x2,y2,z2)``

-  The unit is within the specified coordinates.

 * ``dfhack.units.isActive(unit)``

-  The unit is active (alive and on the map).
+  The unit is active (non-dead and on the map).

 * ``dfhack.units.isVisible(unit)``

-  The unit is visible on the map.
+  The unit is on a visible map tile.
+Doesn't account for sneaking.

 * ``dfhack.units.isCitizen(unit[,include_insane])``

-  The unit is an alive sane citizen of the fortress; wraps the same checks the game uses to decide game-over by extinction, with an additional sanity check.
+  The unit is a non-dead sane citizen of the fortress; wraps the same checks the game uses to decide game-over by extinction, with an additional sanity check.
 You can identify citizens, regardless of their sanity, by passing ``true`` as the optional